NaveenKumar-3424/AzureCloudTraining/README.md

 - AKS Deep Dive
 - Understanding AKS vs Self managed Kubernetes clusters

-## Deploying a Three Tier architecture E-commerce with multiple services and backend databases on AKS - (PROJECT 4)
-- Understand what is three tier architecuture
-- How different services connect to each other in three tier architecture
-- How to create Dockerfiles for each service ?
-- How to create Deployment, Service and Ingress
-- How does Ingress controller work ?
-- Expose the three tier application to end users.

 ##  Azure DevOps Interview Questions
 - Beginner level Azure DevOps Interview Q&A